phaag/nfdump/README.md

 flows is not changed as this is not accurate enough.
 (Small flows versus large flows)

 ### InfluxDB

+This is considered legacy and will be removed in future releases.
+Please consider to use [nfinflux](https://github.com/phaag/nfinflux) to import data into InfluxDB.

+Legacy:

 You can send nfprofile stats data to an influxdb database.
 The data are the same of rrd files.
 For enable this option you need libcurl dev package installed, use --enable-influxdb for configure the project and the nfprofile command should be invoked with option: -i <influxurl> .
 Example: -i http://localhost:8086/write?db=mydb&u=user&p=pass